-If JBM is unable to collect personal information from or about an individual, it may not be able to do business with that individual or the organisation with which the individual is connected.
+If Equitimax is unable to collect personal information from or about an individual, it may not be able to do business with that individual or the organisation with which the individual is connected.

-JBM will at all times seek to ensure that the Personal Information collected and held is protected from misuse, interference, loss, unauthorised access, modification or disclosure.
+Equitimax will at all times seek to ensure that the Personal Information collected and held is protected from misuse, loss, unauthorised access, modification or disclosure.
 At all times Personal Information is treated as confidential and any sensitive information is treated as highly confidential and stored securely.
-Sensitive information will only be collected and stored with the individual’s consent and only if the information is reasonably necessary for JBM to carry out its functions or is required or authorised by law to be collected.

-Access to JBM’s premises is controlled by only allowing JBM employee and contractors with security passes to access the premises.
-Unauthorised persons are strictly prohibited from entering our premises.
+Access to Equitimax’s premises is controlled by only allowing personnel with security passes to access the premises.
+Unauthorised persons are strictly prohibited from entering our dealing rooms.
 All electronic information is protected by maintaining a certified security capable Operating System i.e. access is only granted via suitable passwords on each computer.